AlaplayaW/barcode_scanner/README.md

 Test the app using the barcode images provided.
 Save the provided barcodes to a mobile phone or print them out, and then hold them in front of the camera of the device you are running the app on.

-To run the application, from the project directory;
+To install the app, clone the repo and from the project directory type:
 `npm install`

+Once installation is complete, to run the application, from the project directory;
 `npm start`